-I. INTRODUCTION TO THE PLAN
+I.INTRODUCTION TO THE PLAN

 University of Wisconsin Medical Foundation, Inc., (the "Employer") maintains this University of Wisconsin Medical Foundation Physicians Retirement Plan (the "Plan") for the benefit of you as an eligible employee and your beneficiaries.
 Until December 31, 2013, the Plan was a money-purchase pension plan with required contributions.
-Beginning January 1, 2014, the Plan has been restated and renamed.
-The Plan is no longer a money-purchase pension plan.
+The Plan is now classified by the Internal Revenue Service as a profit-sharing plan (not a money-purchase pension plan).